Games Genie

 62%

-An atmospheric, narrated adaptation of Lovecraft’s Dagon that plays like an interactive short story.
+An atmospheric, narrated adaptation of Lovecraft's Dagon that plays like an interactive short story—the whole thing runs about 25-30 minutes.
 Strong voice work and moody visuals create a compact horror vignette, and it supports offline play.
-However, interactivity is minimal and the experience is over quickly, so it falls short against more robust games on the main list.
-Ideal for horror readers curious about a faithful adaptation in game form.
+Interactivity is minimal.
+That's the honest limitation: you're mostly watching rather than playing, which is why it falls short of the main list despite its production quality.
+Worth downloading for horror readers curious about a faithful adaptation, but don't come in expecting a game.

 Overall Score